SkoolNotes/Taproot/2020HIST201/KBUnitOneEssayPlanning.md

 ###### Bellicist theory is incomplete

-- Other forms of danger besides ware require state-making
+- Other forms of danger besides war require state-making
+	- Plauge
+		- Look at ottoman orthodox vs european new ways
+		- Ideological
+			-